 Steps to try if you receive an error when attempting to import orders into ShipStation from a connected store.

-The Integrations Help Guide includes an article for each of our selling channel connections.
-These articles include troubleshooting steps for resolving common errors specific to that channel.
-When available, we also include links to partner resources, which can help with certain channel-specific issues you may encounter when importing orders.
+The Integrations Help Guide includes an article for each of our store or marketplace connections.
+Common integrations with specific import requirements include Shopify, BigCommerce and Amazon.
+Each article has detailed steps on how to connect to ShipStation.
+When available, we also include connection-specific troubleshooting tips and links to partner resources that can help with certain issues you may encounter when connecting the account.

 Review the store activity log to help you determine when the error messages began.
-This information can help you identify potential new orders or website modifications that may have caused the error.
+The log can also help to identify website modifications or orders that may have caused the error.